 When it first opened, the museum was called “Confederate Memorial Hall: The Battle Abbey of the South.”
 The name has changed several times since then, and curators have tried to make the museum a more inclusive place to learn about Civil War history.

 New Orleans was once the largest city in the Confederacy, and over the last few years, the city’s government has begun to remove and relocate many of its Confederate monuments.
-Civil rights advocates have supported these moves, while critics say the city is erasing its history.
+The Confederate States of America was established in February 1861, but never recognized by any other government or nation.
+Its constitution legalized and protected slavery.
+Civil rights advocates have supported the removals, while critics have claimed the city is erasing its history.
 Mitch Landrieu, former Mayor of New Orleans, stated at the time that the removals were about “showing the whole world that we as a city and as a people are able to acknowledge, understand, reconcile—and most importantly—choose a better future.”

 Know Before You Go